heroku/terraform-provider-heroku/website/docs/r/slug.html.markdown

 Create a ready-to-release slug:

-* When `file_path` is specified, the file it references must contain a slug archive of executable code and must follow the prescribed layout from [Create slug archive](https://devcenter.heroku.com/articles/platform-api-deploying-slugs#create-slug-archive) in the Heroku Dev Center (nested within an `./app` directory)
+* When `file_url` or `file_path` is specified, the referenced file must contain a slug archive of executable code and must follow the prescribed layout from [Create slug archive](https://devcenter.heroku.com/articles/platform-api-deploying-slugs#create-slug-archive) in the Heroku Dev Center (nested within an `./app` directory)
-* When `file_path` is not specified, then the [slug archive must be uploaded](https://devcenter.heroku.com/articles/platform-api-deploying-slugs#publish-to-the-platform) to the resulting computed `blob.method` + `blob.url` by some other means, otherwise app release will fail with _Compiled slug couldn't be found_
+* When neither `file_url` nor `file_path` is specified, then the [slug archive must be uploaded](https://devcenter.heroku.com/articles/platform-api-deploying-slugs#publish-to-the-platform) to the resulting computed `blob.method` + `blob.url` by some other means, otherwise app release will fail with _Compiled slug couldn't be found_
 * The archive may be created by an external build system, downloaded from another Heroku app, or otherwise provided outside of the context of this Terraform resource
-* If the contents (SHA256) of the file at `file_path` change, then a new resource will be forced on the next plan/apply; if the file does not exist, the difference is ignored.
+* If the contents (SHA256) of the file change, then a new resource will be forced on the next plan/apply; if the file does not exist, the difference is ignored.

 ```hcl
 resource "heroku_slug" "foobar" {